 - Fingerprint (your finger is the key), advanced 3D fingerprint sensor.

-- Some still offer a mechanical key as well, called “backup keys”
+- Some still offer a mechanical key called “backup keys.”

 - Keyless card

 - A Keypad (often a “peep-proof” solution) makes it impossible to learn your personal access code if someone else is watching.